Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Numerical setup

 We simulate the BL and its vicinity --- outer layers of a star and inner regions of an accretion disk --- in (vertically integrated) cylindrical geometry, using \athena \citep{athena} to solve the hydrodynamic equations

-where $\mathbf{v}$ is the fluid velocity, $\mathbf{I}$ is the identity tensor, and $\Phi$ is the gravitational point mass potential for the star.
+where $\mathbf{v}$ is the fluid velocity, $\mathbf{I}$ is the identity tensor, and $\Phi$ is the stellar potential.
 For all runs we used the HLLE Riemann solver, second-order van Leer time integrator, and second-order piecewise-linear primitive reconstruction.

-Our simulation domain extends from $r_{\min}$ to $r_{\rm max}$ in the radial direction and covers full $2\pi$ in azimuthal direction ($\phi$).
-Our grid is uniformly spaced in $\phi$ and logarithmically spaced in $r$ (i.e. $\delta r\propto r$).
+Our simulation domain extends from $r_{\min}$ to $r_{\rm max}$ in the radial direction and covers full $2\pi$ in azimuthal direction ($\varphi$).
+Our grid is uniformly spaced in $\varphi$ and logarithmically spaced in $r$ (i.e. $\delta r\propto r$).
 We choose $r_{\rm max}=4R_\star$, far enough in the disk to ensure that the structures emerging in our runs can fit within the simulation domain (e.g. see \S\ref{sect:one-armed}).
-The inner boundary inside the star is placed at $r_{\min}$ such that the density contrast $\Sigma\left(r_{\rm min}\right)/\Sigma\left(R_\star\right)=10^7$, where we assume a isothermal hydrostatic atmospheric profile inside the star.
+The inner boundary inside the star is placed at $r_{\min}$ such that the density contrast $\Sigma\left(r_{\rm min}\right)/\Sigma\left(R_\star\right)=10^7$, where we assume an isothermal hydrostatic atmospheric profile inside the star.
 This choice of $r_{\rm min}$ was made to minimize the simulations dependence of $r_{\rm min}$; see Section \ref{sect:conv} for more details.

 We carry out a detailed analysis of our simulation outputs, both on-the-fly and in post-processing.
 In particular, we analyze the behavior of the fluid variables in Fourier domain and develop a fully automated procedure for detecting and measuring properties of the various wave-like perturbations present in our simulations.
-These and other analysis modules are described in more detail in \S\ref{sect:num_an}.
-The ability to not only infer the existence of multiple modes and derive mode wavenumber $m$ and pattern speed $\Omega_{\rm p}$, but to also follow their evolution throughout the full duration of a simulation is what makes our analysis extremely powerful.
-It enables us to see important trends and patterns across dozens of the BL simulations performed for different values of $\M$.
+These and other analysis modules are described in more detail in Appendix \ref{sect:num_an}.
+The ability to not only infer the existence of multiple modes and derive mode wavenumber $m$ and pattern speed $\Omega_{\rm p}$, but to also follow their evolution throughout the full duration of a run is what makes our analysis extremely powerful.
+It enables us to see important trends and patterns across dozsens of the BL simulations performed for different values of $\M$.
 Some other details of our numerical setup are described below.